Leka74/easythread/README.md

 2. DOM elements: Workers don't have access to the DOM, so DOM elements can't be passed or used.
 3. Complex objects: Objects with circular references or those that can't be cloned (like Symbols) cannot be passed to workers.
 4. Class instances: Instances of custom classes may lose their methods when passed to a worker.
+5. Some node_modules: Not all npm packages are compatible with Web Workers (e.g., those requiring Node.js APIs or DOM access).